Mayor’s Welcome Message for 2026

 A warm welcome to you on behalf of the Borough of Highlands.
 We have long been known as the place where the Jersey Shore begins.
 Our community greatly values its residents, businesses and visitors.
 Take some time to explore our historic sites, one-of-a-kind views and some of the most amazing restaurants in New Jersey.

-My administration and I are committed to serve you at the highest level possible.
+My administration and I are committed to serving you at the highest level possible.
 Highlands offers a walkable/bikeable community with many choices of paths on the Henry Hudson Trail as well as the many options in Hartshorne Woods.
-You will see in our community a growing, involved, population of staff, partners and resident volunteers eager to help and work together toward the common goal of Highlands success.
-Through a variety of committees, our residents, entrepreneurs, and staff are the lifeblood of our effort to help our citizens succeed in their home, on the job or in business.
+You will see in our community a growing, involved, population of staff, partners, and resident volunteers eager to help and work together toward the common goal of Highlands’ success.
+Through a variety of committees, our residents, entrepreneurs, and staff are the lifeblood of our effort to help our citizens succeed in their home, on the job, or in business.

 If you ever have any questions about Highlands or any projects that are planned or happening, just give me a call at 732-291-4009.